Holy Redeemer Church, Bangkok: Schools

 The Redemptorists, with the support of expatriate parishioners, founded the Ruamrudee International School in 1957.
-The school is now located in Minburi and has grown to have a student population of approximately 1300.
+The school is now located in Minburi and has grown to have a student population of approximately 1,300.
 It grew from the original Thai-medium school, Holy Redeemer School, which remains on the parish property.
 Ruamrudee follows the American curriculum and uses English as its medium of instruction while Holy Redeemer follows the local curriculum.

 Marriage preparation

-The parish has a well-established marriage preparation program (Pre-Cana instruction) and serves as the main centre for Roman Catholic parishes in Bangkok to send couples for marriage preparation.
+The parish has a well-established marriage preparation program (Pre-Cana instruction) and serves as the main centre for Catholic parishes in Bangkok to send couples for marriage preparation.